 Best Triathlon Bikes for Beginners

-However if you are purely after the best triathlon bikes for beginners, this is not the article for you!
+If you are purely after the best triathlon bike for beginners, this is the article for you!

 If you are dedicated to the sport and are looking to take your biking leg of the race to the next level then a tri bike will get you there, the performance improvements are amazing!